AnthonyLloyd/CsCheck/README.md

 }
 ```

-This test compares the items in a Map after two key values are added in an opposite order.
+This test compares the items in a Map after two key values are added in opposite order.
 It shows the use of configuration parameters including print to override the display of the shrunk sample.
-Note how `SelectMany` was used to raise the priority of the Map for shrinking over the keys and values.
+Note how `SelectMany` was used to raise the priority of the Map size for shrinking over the keys and values.

 This is an example of a metamorphic test which provides very good coverage of functionality.
-More can be learnt about metamorphic tests here [How to specify it!](https://youtu.be/G0NUOst-53U?t=1639).
+More about how useful metamorphic tests can be here: [How to specify it!](https://youtu.be/G0NUOst-53U?t=1639).

 ```
 Failed Tests.IMToolsTests.AddOrUpdate_Metamorphic [45 s]